ShiroKitsuneLP/Miyuki/README.md

 ---

 <div align="center">
-    Made with ❤️ and fox magic by ShiroKitsune
+    Made with ❤️ and fox magic by Shiro
 </div>